leloykun/leloykun.github.io/content/ponder/rethinking-mup-spectral-ball/index.md

 ### 2.2 Eigenvalue ReLU and orthogonal projection onto the positive semidefinite cone

 Suppose we want to bound the eigenvalues of $W$ from below by a minimum value $\alpha$.
 For $\alpha = 0$, this is equivalent to projecting $W$ onto the positive semidefinite cone which is useful in e.g. finance and quantum mechanics where objects are typically required to be positive semidefinite.
-We can do this by setting $\beta = +\infty$ in Equation 3:
+We can do this by setting $\beta = +\infty$ in Equation $\eqref{eq:clipviasign}$:

 $$\begin{align}
     \texttt{clip}_{[\alpha, \infty]}(x)